Women: How Controlling Blood Sugar Benefits Your Heart

-“A large proportion of diabetes patients have no symptoms, but diabetes, particularly when poorly controlled, is already harming their blood vessels and leading to hardening of the arteries, which is what leads to heart disease,” says McEvoy.
-In some cases, patients don’t even realize that they have diabetes until the disease progresses to the point where they have a heart attack, he says.
+In many patients with diabetes who have no symptoms, diabetes, particularly when poorly controlled, is already harming their blood vessels and leading to hardening of the arteries, a precursor to heart disease.
+People may not even realize that they have diabetes until the disease progresses to the point where they have a heart attack.

 That’s why it’s important to be aware of your blood glucose numbers, along with monitoring your overall weight and body fat.